The Ten Backpack Essentials for Backpacking & Hiking

 2. Headlamp

 Headlamps protect against physical injury when traveling in the dark.
-They are helpful for finding things in your backpack, cooking after dark, distant signaling, and those unexpected pilgrimages to the outhouse at night!
-Look for a good quality waterproof headlamp with at least 100 lumens.
-Bring extra batteries or choose a rechargeable headlamp - just be sure to charge up between trips.
+They are also helpful for finding things in your backpack, cooking after dark, distant signaling, and leading the way on the trail.
+Look for a good-quality waterproof headlamp with at least 100 lumens.
+Bring extra batteries or choose a rechargeable headlamp—just be sure to charge it up between trips.

 AGC Recommendations: